 Stimuli Types.
 While this publication was originally intended for linguistic database norms, other types of experimental stimuli were apparent after background review.
 Therefore, stimuli were coded based on the dominant description from the article (i.e. although heteronyms are words and word pairs, they were coded specifically as heteronyms).
 The number of stimuli presented in the appendix or database was coded with the stimuli, unless the article covered specific programs, search or experimental creation tools (the majority of the other category).
 Because many articles included two types of stimuli, or references to different articles where stimuli were selected from, two options for stimuli were included.
 Therefore, the total values for number of stimuli do not add up to the number of articles in the database because of multiple instances in articles.
 Table 1 includes a stimuli list, the number of times that each stimuli was used, percentage of the total stimuli codes, the mean and standard deviation of the number of those stimuli, minimum/maximum values, and a brief variable description.
 Researchers often cited specific previous works where stimuli were selected from, and these references were included in the stimuli column.
 Further, if stimuli were associated with a specific database (such as CELEX: Baayen, Piepenbrock, & Gulikers, 1995 and ANEW: Bradley & Lang, 1999), those abbreviations were included for searching capabilities.
 Table 1 is included dynamically online, such that updates are included automatically, and can be found under the Stimuli Frequency Table link.

 Stimuli Language.
 The language of the stimuli set was coded by starting with the most common languages from the first articles surveyed, and others were added as it was apparent that several norms were present for that language (such as Japanese, Dutch, and Greek).
-If the stimuli were non-word selections, like pictures and line drawings, the language of the participants used to norm the set was used, which was commonly English.
+If the stimuli were non- linguistic selections, like pictures and line drawings, the language of the participants used to norm the set was used, which was commonly English.
 The other category was used for low-frequency languages, as well as a multiple category for datasets with more than one set of language norms.
 One potential limitation of the LAB was that English is the first language for the authors; however, translation tools were used to code sources found in other languages.
 The LAB portal includes options to report errors in coding, as well as a form to enter new articles that may have been missed due to this drawback.
 Table 2 shows language frequencies and percentages, and the online version can be found by clicking the Language Frequency Table link.

 Program/corpus name.
 In many instances, megastudies are often named, such as the English Lexicon Project (Balota et al., 2007), for easier reference.
 This information was included in the in the dataset, which will also help researchers with the stimuli references as described above.
 For example, a newer study may reference using the BOSS database (Brodeur, Dionne-Dostie, Montreuil, & Lepage, 2010), and having that information would make searching for the original article easier by using the corpus name column (especially in instances the dataset name is not listed in the article title).
 The names of programs or tools were also entered, such as NIM (Guasch, Boada, Ferre, & Sanchwz-Casas, 2013), a new stimuli selection tool for psycholinguistic studies.